Impact of rotation on the amplitude of acoustic modes in solar-like stars: Insights from hydrodynamical simulations: Eddy-time correlation function

 Figure \ref{fig:chi_k} compares the eddy-time correlation function $\chi_k$ measured in the simulations, computed using Eq. \eqref{eq:Ek_l} - \eqref{eq:chik}, to the theoretical correlation functions $\chi_k^L$ (cyan) and $\chi_k^G$ (magenta) computed using Eq. \eqref{eq:chi_l} and \eqref{eq:chi_g}, respectively.
 For these two theoretical functions, the frequency associated with an eddy with wavenumber $k$ is computed using Eq. \eqref{eq:omegak} where $u_k$ is estimated from the simulation using Eq. \eqref{eq:Ek_l}.
 In addition, the free parameter $\lambda$ in Eq. \eqref{eq:omegak} is adjusted to offer the best agreement with the simulations.
 We use $\lambda$ = 3, 10, 3, 4, and 24 for the Lorentzian function in the $\Omega =$ 0, 1, 3, 5 and 8 $\Omega_{\odot}$ case respectively, and $\lambda$ = 1/2 for the Gaussian one for all simulations.

-We found that the eddy-time correlation function is far better approximated using a Lorentzian function for all rotation rates considered in this study.
+We found that the eddy-time correlation function is far better approximated using a Lorentzian function in the $p$ modes frequency range for all rotation rates considered in this study.
 This confirms the hypothesis used by \citet{Bessila2024}.
 In addition, this result agrees with previous estimations of this correlation function from numerical simulations of the solar interior and observations \citep{Belkacem2009, Alvan2014, Philidet2023}.